asyncapi/spec/README.md

 ## Our Sponsors

 Want to become a sponsor?
-Learn [what we do with sponsors` money](https://www.asyncapi.com/finance) and [join the club](https://opencollective.com/asyncapi).
+Learn [what we do with sponsors' money](https://www.asyncapi.com/finance) and [join the club](https://opencollective.com/asyncapi).

 ### Platinum